LuluPong/LFwebsysrepo/lab3/README.md

 After Friday's class I decided to try hover.css.
 Unfortunately, hover.css created a lot of conflicts with the bulma framework.
 Hover.css would change the padding ad margins on most of the items on my page.
 Some animations would not even run.

+Apology:
+***I MADE THE MISTAKE OF NOT CREATING A PROPER FILE SUBSYSTEM.
+I TRIED TO MAKE ALL THE NECESSARY CHANGES BUT IT BROKE MY CODE. so i changed it back.***

 Sources: Bulma.io documentation, hover.css, W3docs